-Making it Happen is intended to spur a dialogue about how Metrolinx and its partners in delivering GTHA transportation can implement the 2041 RTP.
-Metrolinx will gather feedback on the ideas raised in this paper and continue to work with stakeholders on implementation planning through 2018, including through a new intergovernmental forum of senior leaders.
+Making it Happen is intended to launch a dialogue about how Metrolinx and its partners in delivering GTHA transportation can implement the 2041 RTP.
+Metrolinx will gather feedback on the ideas raised in this paper and continue to work with stakeholders on implementation planning through 2018, including through a new intergovernmental forum of senior transportation leaders.

-Ongoing implementation and monitoring activities will also inform updates to Metrolinx's Five-Year Strategy and annual business plan.
-Metrolinx will also work with the Province to ensure that RTP implementation is coordinated with provincial plans.
-The next legislated tenyear review of the RTP, scheduled for 2026, will incorporate evidence gathered through performance measurement to be undertaken in the coming years.
+On-going implementation and monitoring activities will also inform updates to Metrolinx's Five-Year Strategy and annual business plan.
+Metrolinx will also work with the Province of Ontario to ensure that RTP implementation is coordinated with provincial plans.
+The next legislated ten-year review of the RTP, scheduled for 2026, will incorporate evidence gathered through performance monitoring and reporting, to be undertaken as the 2041 RTP is implemented.

-See http://www.metrolinx.com/theplan for the 2041 RTP and the technical studies and research papers.
+See Metrolinx.com/theplan for the 2041 RTP, technical studies and background research papers.

-Please forward your comments and questions to Metrolinx' Regional Planning Office at theplan@metrolinx.com
+Please forward your comments and questions to Metrolinx's Regional Planning Office at theplan@metrolinx.com.